AndreaMelle/mmirror/README.md

 I'm just taking the first result in the vector

 we can make the UI better by showing the page only when it's ready, and customize the background color

+To start app in production 'export MODE=PRODUCTION' should be executed

+lifecycle/start.sh starts the app in production mode.
+We need to configure pm2 to manage the lifecycle and make the app autorun / run forever

+npm install --no-optional